 \subsection{Related Works}

 Although the term streamliner is not widely used in the ASP literature, many works have investigated the identification of constraints that prune the search space to improve solving performance.
-Regarding symmetry breaking, research in ASP has focused on automatically producing \textit{Symmetry Breaking Constraints} (SBCs), inspired by techniques from the SAT community that generate propositional SBCs based on properties of permutation groups~\cite{sakallah09a}.
-The systems \textsc{sbass}~\cite{drtiwa11a} and \textsc{BreakID}~\cite{debo2016a} analyse the ground ASP program to identify symmetries and add propositional SBCs, which can speed up solving on small, highly combinatorial instances but often do not scale to large ones.
+Regarding symmetry breaking, research in ASP has focused on automatically producing \textit{symmetry-breaking constraints} (SBCs), inspired by techniques from the Boolean satisfiability (SAT) community that generate propositional SBCs based on properties of permutation groups~\cite{sakallah09a}.
+The systems \textsc{sbass}~\cite{drtiwa11a} and \textsc{BreakID}~\cite{debo2016a} analyse a ground ASP program to identify symmetries and add propositional SBCs, which can speed up solving on small and highly combinatorial instances, but often does not scale to large ones.
 The work of Devriendt et al.~\cite{debobrde16a} analyses predicates for interchangeable argument values and adds propositional SBCs imposing lexicographical orderings; however, this approach handles only local domain symmetries.
-Moreover, propositional SBCs can negatively affect solver performance through redundant constraints, and users gain no insight into the symmetry structure.
+Moreover, propositional SBCs can negatively affect solving performance through redundant constraints, and users gain no insight into the symmetry structure.

-These shortcomings are addressed by Tarzariol et al.~\cite{tagesc22}, who exploit symmetries identified by \textsc{sbass} to define an Inductive Logic Programming task that learns first-order constraints applicable to all instances from a given distribution, for both decision problems~\cite{tagesc22b} and optimization problems~\cite{tagesc23}.
-The constraints are obtained by lifting propositional symmetries from small representative instances and validated on a test set, but not formally proved; thus, this approach generates streamliners that are not necessarily SBCs.
-However, it requires providing a language bias specifying building blocks for the constraints, which makes learning efficient constraints almost as challenging as optimizing an encoding by hand.
+These shortcomings are addressed by Tarzariol et al.~\cite{tagesc22}, who exploit symmetries identified by \textsc{sbass} to define an inductive logic programming task that learns first-order constraints for both decision problems~\cite{tagesc22b} and optimization problems~\cite{tagesc23}.
+The constraints are obtained by lifting propositional symmetries from small representative instances and are validated on a test set, but without formally proving them; thus, this approach generates streamliners that are not necessarily SBCs.
+The use of inductive logic programming requires providing a language bias specifying building blocks for the constraints, which makes learning efficient constraints almost as challenging as optimizing an encoding by hand.

 Domain-specific streamliners have been developed for particular applications: Yli-Jyr{\"{a}} et al.~\cite{yli2023pruning} incorporate pruning constraints into preventive maintenance scheduling, while Hus{\'{a}}r et al.~\cite{husar2022reduction} design pruning strategies for multi-agent pathfinding on large instances.
 Cappanera et al.~\cite{caganoro23} adopt logic-based Benders decomposition for healthcare scheduling.
 These approaches rely on domain expertise and do not transfer to other problems.